Acceptable investments for an Active Investor Plus Visa

 Using a company to invest in property

-You can invest in property developments via a New Zealand company.
+You can invest in property developments through a New Zealand company if you applied on or after 9 June 2025.
 This may be through either equities (i.e. shares) you own in the company, through debt you are owed by the company (i.e. bonds) or through a combination of both.

 You can also establish your own New Zealand company for the purposes of investing in property development.
 To do this you must be the sole owner of the company - or share ownership of the company with someone else included in your visa application.